What medications will be refilled?

 - If your pharmacy does not accept electronic prescriptions, we will give you a hand-written prescription during your office visit for you to hand-carry or mail to your pharmacy.

-Narcotics / Pain Medications
+Narcotics Pain Medications and Controlled Medications

 - Many pain medications are “controlled” and monitored by the DEA (Drug Enforcement Agency) to minimize fraud and abuse.